We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

-Over recent years we have we have undertaken considerable pioneering work with Whole Education as we fully endorse the ethos that the we need to develop the whole child for him or her to become an ‘amazing and successful individual’ and our way is one of creativity, excellence, resilience, equality, leadership and ambition.
+Over recent years we have undertaken considerable pioneering work with Whole Education, as we fully endorse the ethos that we need to develop the whole child for him or her to become an 'amazing and successful individual' and our way is one of creativity, excellence, resilience, equality, leadership and ambition.

 Swavesey Village College is a high achieving 11-16 school situated in the village of Swavesey in south Cambridgeshire.
 The school first opened in 1958 and is one of a number of village colleges across Cambridgeshire inspired by the educational vision of Henry Morris.
 The school now has around 1300 students on roll and is recognised regionally and nationally for its contribution to the development of education and commitment to the local community.